Golden Square Football Club

 The Golden Square Football Netball Club, nicknamed the Bulldogs, is an Australian rules football and netball club based in the Bendigo suburb of Golden Square, Victoria.

 The club teams currently compete in the Bendigo Football Netball League.
 The senior football squad has participated in the league since 1935.

+Former club full forward, Ron Best holds the Bendigo Football Netball League record for most recorded league goals.